cho-regin/yabe/Docs/README.txt

 		2.7.17 Network View & Device Class View
 			Devices are by default displayed according to the network structure.
 			A "User" configurable view can also be added with hierachical Folders.
-			This is done using two parameters in the settings GUI section.
+			This is done using three parameters in the settings GUI section.
 			"Device Mode View" can change the mode.
+"Not Affected name" is the intial name of the folder where unknown devices are placed.
 			"Device Class Structure" describe the hierarchy to use such as :
-			HVAC(3,9);Lighting(9,23);Building(HVAC,Lighting,40,27);Not Affected()
+			HVAC(3,9);Lighting(9,23);Building(HVAC,Lighting,40,27)
 			HVAC, Lighting, ... are folders.
 When device 9 is discovered, it is added to two locations while device 3 is only placed in the HVAC folder.
 			The two folders are in a main folder named Building where devices 40 and 27 are also placed.
-Finally all others devices (eg 500) are placed in the last folder with an empty list.
-It can be removed so unknown devices are not displayed.
+Finally all others devices (eg 500) are placed in the special folder 'Not Affected'.
-			Names ( , ) ; syntax symbols should be repected for a correct
+			Re-organisation can be done with Drag/Drop operations by moving Folders in Folder, and Devices in Folder.
-			interpretation.
-Changes require Yabe restart.
+			A menu View Folders can be used to delete/rename/insert Folder.

 	2.8 Bacnet Object name
 			By default Bacnet objects are displayed using the object identifier eg :